mautic/developer-documentation-new/docs/design/feedback.rst

 Fundamental principles
 ----------------------

-The principles of visibility, transparency, and guidance Form the foundation of an intuitive and informative User experience.
+The principles of visibility, transparency, and guidance form the foundation of an intuitive and informative user experience.

 - **Visibility**: keep all functionalities visible, even when there is no data available.
 - **Transparency**: communicate that information is missing.